slimaneakalie/journify-analytics-js/README.md

 * **[MINOR]:** \{Pull request title\}
 * **[PATCH]:** \{Pull request title\}

-Once your PR is merged and the CI pipelines is passed, your code will be published to npm.
+Once your PR is merged and the CI pipeline is passed, your code will be published to npm.